 Nephrogenic systemic fibrosis (NSF) is a very rare but serious complication of MRI contrast use in people with kidney disease or kidney failure.
 If you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or are on dialysis, be sure to tell the MRI technologist or radiologist before getting the contrast dye.

 There may be other risks depending on your specific health condition.
-Be certain your healthcare provider knows about all of your health conditions.
+Be certain your healthcare provider knows about all your health conditions.

 Tell your healthcare provider and the technologist doing the test if you: